 A week had passed since Eden had appeared in their lives and then, quite literally, disappeared from it.
 And Buffy was still trying to wrap her head around it all.

 And she hadn't seen him since.
 She'd intended to go straight to him after she and Riley had gone through what some might classify as the world's worst breakup.
-She'd been filled with the need to confess it all then, to tell Spike that she loved him, that she wanted this—this family, this future.
+She'd been filled with the need to confess it all then, to tell Spike how much she wanted this—this family, this future.
 That she wanted him.

 She'd gotten scared, though.
 In the quiet that followed the unbelievable events of those previous twenty-four hours, she'd let herself start to wonder if what she felt was real, or if she just needed something to cling to in all this confusion.
 Someone who understood everything she was feeling.
 Someone with strong arms to hold her.